MCT-master/mct-master.github.io/_posts/2021-12-14-fractionMari-micro-and-macro.md

 ## Micro 1.0

 The first release of the Micro apps included three different apps with different approaches for exploration of sound and music.
-The apps have it's own [wiki](https://github.com/FractionMari/micro/wiki) all of the three apps are explained.
+The apps have it's own [wiki](https://github.com/FractionMari/micro/wiki) where all of the three apps are explained.
 You can also watch this demonstration video which describes the apps:

 <figure style="float: none">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/G6kqDY6w_q8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>